Free Tool · Canadian Real Estate Agents

 Short answer: Canadian realtors can deduct brokerage desk fees, MLS dues, licensing, vehicle expenses, marketing, home office, phone, software, professional development, and more.
 The CRA requires expenses to be incurred for the purpose of earning commission income.
 Typical agents deduct 20% to 35% of gross commission as expenses.

-Vehicle expenses are the most commonly audited — you must keep a detailed mileage log distinguishing business kilometres from personal.
+Vehicle expenses are the most commonly audited — the CRA requires a detailed mileage log distinguishing business kilometres from personal.
 Home office is deductible based on the business-use percentage of your home (square footage) applied to utilities, property taxes, insurance, and mortgage interest (not principal).
 CCA (capital cost allowance) lets you depreciate vehicles, computers, and office equipment over multiple years.

 See our full guide to CRA-eligible business expenses for Canadian real estate agents.